-Maybe you’ve heard CEO Marc Benioff speak on CNBC or CNN.
+Maybe you’ve heard Co-CEO Marc Benioff speak on CNBC or CNN.
 You may also recognize our cloud logo, friendly characters, or our very tall headquarters in San Francisco.
 But, because our work in the world is so varied, we often field the question: What does Salesforce actually do?

 - What does Salesforce do?

 - What is Salesforce used for?

 - How can Salesforce be used for marketing?

 - How do you use Salesforce for sales?

 - Can Salesforce also work for B2C and B2B shopping and commerce?

 - What about customer service?
 Are there Salesforce tools for that?

 - See an example of Salesforce at work